René de Segonzac: First World War

 During the First World War, de Segonzac served as a captain in the French military aviation corps.
 During the war he listed his address as Rue Dumont D'urville in Paris and in 1915 was posted to Chartres for a while.
 He was married and his wife, the Comtesse de Segonzac, resided in Compiegne.
 He remained a member of the Vieilles Tiges pilots association after the war.
 De Segonzac received the Legion of Honour and the Croix de Guerre during his military career and held several foreign decorations.
 He also held campaign medals for Tunisia and Morocco.

 Later life

 De Segonzac became renowned as an explorer and adventurer and may have served as the inspiration for Lieutenant André de Saint-Avit in Pierre Benoit's Atlantida, in which one French officer murders another.
-He was also a writer publishing several books such as Voyages au Maroc (1899-1901) (Voyages in Morocco) in 1903 and La Légende de Florinda la Byzantine (The legend of Florinda the Byzantine) in 1928, the latter illustrated by H. Zworykine and with a preface written by Marshal Hubert Lyautey.
+He wrote La Légende de Florinda la Byzantine (The legend of Florinda the Byzantine) in 1928, illustrated by H. Zworykine and with a preface written by Marshal Hubert Lyautey.
+He also owned the largest colonial agricultural property in French Morocco, along the Sebou valley, of a surface of 11,000 hectares, under the Compagnie du Sebou.